 Bonds are small loans that you make to a company in return for your money back with interest.
 This is a popular method for companies to raise money.

 Lending money in the form of bonds can be useful to you, as it means you receive regular interest payments before they mature.
-So, provided that the interest rates are good enough for you, bonds can present solid, fixed-income investments.
+So, provided that the interest rates are good enough for you, bonds can present solid, fixed-income investments, including guaranteed investment funds.

 Of course, you should only buy bonds in companies that you’re confident in.
 If a company goes entirely bust, you could lose your entire investment.